rkuhn/cardano-blueprint/src/ideas.md

 - Evolution from userspace to kernel space
 - How can experiments and new ideas transcend into "the node" eventually?
 - Mithril completely separate -> Mithril side-car / network re-use -> Signer part of node -> Use signed data in node (for consensus)

+## Why substrate?
+- Why were partner chains and midnight have been resorting to use substrate?
+- How is substrate doing it (people seem to like to use their framework)? https://substrate.io/
+- In the past: Advertised as a framework where polkadot node is _just one_ way of combining components (pellets)
+- However, just recently substrate moved even now more _into_ a definite Polkadot SDK?
+  - Making it less a re-usable framework and already less appealling now?